hashicorp/terraform-provider-aws/docs/resource-tagging.md

 ```

 The `identifierAttribute` argument to the `@Tags` annotation identifies the attribute in the resource's schema whose value is used in tag listing and updating API calls.
 Common values are `"arn"` and "`id`".
-Once the anootation has been added to the resource's code, run `make servicepackages` to register the resource for transparent tagging.
+Once the annotation has been added to the resource's code, run `make servicepackages` to register the resource for transparent tagging.
 This will add an entry to the `service_package_gen.go` file located in the service package folder.

 #### Resource Create Operation